 Linux Mint is an operating system that is based on Ubuntu.
 I have included mention of this distribution as I feel that for those who are currently using or soon will be moving away from earlier versions of Windows, the Cinnamon desktop will afford you a closer look and feel that you will find comfortable.

 For excellent tutorials on Linux Mint go to YouTube and subscribe to the Linux channel by Joe Collins.
 His many ‘how-to’ videos are really tremendous, based on years of experience in the IT industry and with Linux in particular.
 His delivery is superb based on the fact that he was in the radio broadcasting industry for twenty years.
 Easy to understand, very thorough, and extremely accurate.
-He is an extremely gifted educator who always offers lessons with substance that is valuable.
+He is an extremely gifted educator who always offers lessons with substance and high value.

 Ubuntu Linux has many “how-to” articles, YouTube videos, and many web sites to which to refer when seeking training for Linux.
 Ubuntu contains many software packages that are completely free.